markkimsal/homesecurity/README.md

 ### Arduino with Raspberry Pi

 If you want to run a Raspberry Pi in your secutiry panel, the current from the red wire cannot supply stable load to the RPi.
 You must draw power from another wall wart or by piggy-backing off the panel's wall wart - which is usually 16v AC.
 Use a AC-DC step down converter or DC-DC step down converter with rectifier diodes or recitfier IC.
 Then power the Arduino from the RPi's GPIO.
+If you use diode rectifiers to convert AC to DC for a DC-DC step down converter, make sure the diodes can handle the amerage drawn by the RPi.
+Buy large ones that are meant for mains, don't use tiny ones that you got in a kit.

 If you do this, the relative voltage of the signals will be vary different, you must use optocouplers between the Arduino and the panel's signals.